 Contact firstname.lastname@example.org if you have questions.
 (Thanks to Magdalena Jackiewicz for sending us the Sektor 3.0 info.)

-Intelligent Health AI 2019 in Basel – In Dispatches’ HQ city of Eindhoven, AI in healthcare is already an industry, and we’ll be represented well 11 and 12 September in Basel for this one.
+Intelligent Health AI 2019, 11 & 12 September in Basel – With Philips Healthcare’s R&D a major presence Dispatches’ HQ city of Eindhoven, we see regularly how AI is transforming healthcare.
+So we’ll be represented well 11 and 12 September in Basel for this one.
 This year’s Intelligent Health AI once again brings together the global AI and health community in Switzerland to figure out how AI can be used to solve some of the world’s healthcare problems.
 The premise: AI can revolutionize healthcare in oncology, radiology, surgery, cardiology, genomics and other clinical areas.
 The event includes clinicians, C-suite executives in pharma, biotech and medtech, policymakers and technologists.
 Tickets start at 49 euros for docs and other clinicians, and you can get yours here.